 One of the particular tasks of the GB as per SBA Article 17(2) point (a1) is adopting by the end of 2023 a plan for the phasing-out of the joint undertaking from Horizon Europe funding.
-The Executive Director will ensure that the related supporting documents and the respective recommendation towards the GB is prepared in due time.
+The Executive Director will ensure that the related supporting document based on a template and instructions provided by the European Commission services are prepared in due time.